MColbrook/Measure-preserving-Extended-Dynamic-Mode-Decomposition/README.md

 # Measure-preserving-Extended-Dynamic-Mode-Decomposition
-General purpose code and examples for the mpEDMD algorithm.
+General-purpose code and examples for the mpEDMD algorithm.
 Computation of spectral properties of Koopman operators associated with arbitrary measure-preserving dynamical systems.
-Highlights include: convergence to spectral properties of Koopman operator, measure-preserving discretization, increased robustness to noise, and much better prediction/qualitative behaviour of the Koopman mode decomposition.
-The algorithm can work with any choice of dictionary or shape/format of data set.
+Highlights include: convergence to spectral properties of Koopman operator, measure-preserving discretization, enhanced robustness to noise, and improved prediction and qualitative behavior of the Koopman mode decomposition.
+The algorithm is versatile and can work with any choice of dictionary or any shape/format of the dataset.

 The reference paper can be found here:<br>
 [https://arxiv.org/pdf/2209.02244.pdf<br>](https://epubs.siam.org/doi/abs/10.1137/22M1521407?journalCode=sjnaam)